button/button-android/README.md

 ## Overview

-Button enables rich cross-application functionality initiated from drop-in `Buttons`.
+Button enables rich cross-application functionality initiated from drop-in UI components called Buttons!
 Buttons act as the entry point to highly-contextual, fully attributed actions across apps.

-The DeepLink Commerce (DLC) SDK provides full functionality for both sending and receiving users, attributed within the DLC network.
+The Button Android SDK provides full functionality for both sending and receiving users, attributed within the Button marketplace.

 Add a `Button` to your app, pass it some `context` and it will render & display itself. e.g...